 4. Damage to the preceding septic tank outlet dip pipe

-Quite often we visit a property with a problematic drainage field only to find that the septic tank dip pipe is no longer present, has broken off and now resides at the bottom of the tank.
-The outlet dip pipe acts to stop settled material in the septic tank traveling through to the drainage field.
-If it is not present solids can migrate into the drainage field causing blockages.
+Quite often we visit a property with a problematic drainage field only to find that the septic tank dip pipe is no longer present, it has broken off and now resides at the bottom of the tank.
+The outlet dip pipe acts to stop settled material in the septic tank travelling through to the drainage field.
+If it is not present, solids can migrate into the drainage field causing blockages.

 5. System design issues including undersized septic tank and/or drainage field

 We do just come across private drainage systems that are undersized for the application.
 Reasons include the age of the system, extending a property over time, or possibly just poor engineering.
 When a system is undersized, the result is often a failed drainage field.